 Domestic violence is a very serious crime.
-If you are experiencing domestic violence, We at NLMHA will do all we can to help you get the advice and support you need.
+If you are experiencing domestic violence, We at NLM will do all we can to help you get the advice and support you need.

 Domestic violence can cause emotional and physical damage as well as giving you that feeling of being alone.

 NLM can offer you support on what to do if you report domestic violence and put you in contact with people who can provide you with much needed support.

 – Forms of domestic violence may include:

 If you are experiencing domestic violence please contact us on 0208 815 4200.
 We will then arrange for you to speak to a housing officer as soon as possible.
 However if you feel threatened and you are in danger please call the Police as an emergency on 999.

 You can also email us at firstname.lastname@example.org and we can arrange an appointment for you at your convenience.

 If you do not wish to contact NLM, there a number of organisations that provide specialist support for domestic violence.
 Please see the the following list of resources that will be able to provide further assistance :